An Overpriced Property = High Risk and Lower Returns

 Annual income: $1,400/month x 11 months $15,400

-Expenses: Water, electric, landscaping for 1 month $160
+Expenses: Water, electric, landscaping for one month $ 160

 Annual Net Income: $15,240

-By reducing the rental rate by $100 per month you have increase your annual net cash flow by $570.00
+By reducing the rental rate $100* a month you have to increase your annual net cash flow by $570.00

-1) Leasing is not like buying, tenants don't typically make an offer on a rent property and try to negotiate.
-If the lease rate is what they want to spend, they will look at it.
-If it's over-priced compared to the others in the area, they won't even look at it.
+- Renters are not buyers; what this means is they typically don't make an offer on a property and try to negotiate.
+If the lease rate is what they want to spend, they will look at your property.
+If the property is over-priced compared to the others in the area that they are looking at, they won't look at your property.

-2) As it sits empty, the Days on Market (DOM) count on the listing keeps going up.
-As that number increases the listing gets stale, agents and tenants begin to think there's something wrong with the property.
+- As a property sits empty, the Days on Market (DOM) number on the listing in the Multiple Listing Service (MLS) keeps going up.
+As this number increases, the listing gets stale, agents and tenants then begin to think there's something wrong with the property.

 - A property that sits vacant is at a higher risk for the potential of unintended damages (unattended broken water pipe, vandalism,...).
 In some cases, improperly insured properties may not be covered by your insurance policy after a certain number of days vacant.
 Call your insurance agent to find out how long your property can be vacant without coverage dropping.

 - Leasing agents search for lease listings based on what their client wants to spend.
 If your price is too high, the property won't come up in their search.
 The agent knows what an average rent for the area is, and if it's overpriced, it won't get shown.